fleetdm/fleet/.github/ISSUE_TEMPLATE/z-new-project.md

 > TODO: A sentence describing the problem this project is trying to solve. i.e. What is the user trying to achieve?

-> TODO: A sentence describing the "so what" for this project. i.e. What's the overall benefit the user is trying to achieve?
-How does their immediate desire fit into the their bigger picture?
+> TODO: A sentence describing the "so what" for this project. i.e. Why do they want to solve the above problem?
+What's the overall benefit the user is trying to achieve?

 ### Solution

-> TODO: Attach any wireframes, mockups, screenshots, or describe the planned or possible solution.
+> TODO: Attach any wireframes, mockups, screenshots, or just describe the planned or possible solution.